mephistopheles-8/atshtml/README.md

 Not finished yet:
 - MathML/SVG are not yet implemented
+- `data-*` attributes
 - Elements requiring verification of sequence are not fully implemented (`<table>`, `<dl>`, `<ruby>`, etc).
 - Various tests; usability, amongst other things.

+The `datasort` API should mostly work as expected, but the proof API will be subject to gradual refinement over time.

 ## How to Use It?